 Proofing Your Ebook Files

-The easiest way to proof the EPUB file is to either open it in the Apple Books app on any Apple device or in the latest version of Adobe Digital Editions on PC.
+The ebook file you have been given to review is a standard EPUB compatible with the majority of e-reading devices and apps (including Apple Books, Nook, Kobo, and Google Play).
+The easiest way to proof the file is to either open it in the Apple Books app on any Apple device or in the latest version of Adobe Digital Editions on PC.

-Before you proof the files, here are some important things to note about ebooks:
+Before you proof the ebook, here are some important things to note:

 - Unlike print books in which typefaces and font sizes are fixed, ebooks give readers the choice or whichever typefaces and font sizes the app or device allows.
 Although it is possible to code an ebook to include the same typefaces used in a print book, there are no guarantees the app or device will use them.
 In fact, many will suppress this option and use only the typefaces native to the device or app.
 For this reason, it’s best not to get hung up on if a heading or portion of text doesn’t look just like it does in the print book.
 It often can’t.
 What matters is that headers are clearly headers and that text offset from the main body text in some way is still visually distinct, regardless of the typeface.